Accessibility Statement

 1. Our commitment

 LocusBIM is designed and tested against the Web Content Accessibility Guidelines (WCAG) 2.2 Level AA.
 This statement applies to the LocusBIM desktop application (Windows, macOS, Linux), the locusbim.com website, and the LocusBIM web tools at pdf.locusbim.com.
-Verification is continuous, not a one-time audit — automated tests run against the brand color specification on every pull request.
+Verification is continuous, not a one-time audit — automated tests run against the brand color specification on every change before release.

 2. Conformance level

 WCAG 2.2 — Level AA.
-Every documented text-on-background pairing in the brand color specification is verified per-theme via the WCAG relative luminance formula.
-The published spec at BRAND_IDENTITY.md contains the documented ratios; the automated tests in our CI pipeline assert those ratios hold against the actual implementation hex values in both dark mode and light mode.
+Every documented text-on-background pairing in the brand color specification is verified per-theme via the WCAG relative luminance formula, in both dark mode and light mode.
+Verification is automated and runs on every change before release, so the conformance claim reflects the shipping build rather than a point-in-time audit.

 Procurement frameworks this conformance addresses: